 Key Messages about WAIPS

-The Western Australian Industry Participation Strategy (WAIPS) provides local industry, in particular small and medium sized businesses, with greater opportunities to access and compete for State Government contracts.
+The Western Australian Industry Participation Strategy (WAIPS) provides local industry, in particular, small and medium sized businesses, with greater opportunities to access and compete for State Government contracts.

 The WAIPS is a key feature of the WA Industry Link and is an outcome of the Western Australian Jobs Act 2017.